 Money is always decisive in making decisions.
 You need to refer to the prices of the software on the provider’s websites and compare them with your financial capability.

-If you choose to use a cloud-based POS system, the price is usually required monthly paid, depending on the level package that you choose, in which the cost depends on the number of stores, customers, products. products, terminals, and features.
+If you choose to use a cloud-based POS system, the price is usually required to be paid monthly, depending on the level package that you choose, and the cost depends on the number of stores, customers, and products. products, terminals, and features.

-On the contrary, if you choose a legacy POS system (The old POS), you need to pay the entire amount requested by the suppliers before implementing.
-However, at the present time, it is very rare that new users choose the Legacy system since its features are very limited and incompatible with modern devices.
+On the contrary, if you choose a legacy POS system (The old POS), you need to pay the entire amount requested by the suppliers before implementation.
+However, at the present time, it is very rare that new users choose the Legacy system since its features are very limited and it is incompatible with modern devices.

 Prestige and quality of the provider